Upcoming Events

 The Tina Sergeant Professional Development Initiative (TSPDI) is a funding initiative by the Singapore Drama Educators Association (SDEA) to support freelance practitioners and drama educators to make professional development a regular part of their lives.

-Successful applicants will be awarded up to S$500.00 subsidies for this course.
+Successful applicants will be awarded up to S$500 subsidies for this course.

-Click here to find out more and here to apply for the initiative.
+Click here to find out more about the initiative.

 Singaporeans aged 25 and above who are eligible for SkillsFuture Credit can apply for a claim.

-Applicants who request for school e-billing will not be eligible for a SkillsFuture Credit claim.
+Applicants sponsored by an organisation or request for school e-billing will not be eligible for a SkillsFuture Credit claim.

 Self-employed arts educators can claim up to $500 in subsidies and training allowance.